 “The Leadership Institute has been exactly what I needed and more than what I expected.
 I immediately implemented strategies we were taught during the workshop: arranging my day, how to handle emails, and mobile phone use at work.”

 Sponsoring an SBM Leadership Institute Fellow ensures the next generation of leaders in behavioral medicine have both the tools and the confidence to guide our field into the future.
 The vast majority of our fellows personally fund the tuition for the Leadership Institute.
-If you’re interested in supporting a fellow at the 2018 Leadership Institute, please contact SBM Executive Director Mary Dean.
+If you’re interested in supporting a fellow at the 2019 Leadership Institute, please contact SBM Executive Director Lindsay Bullock.